Pukimaa/Zeppelin/README.md

 ![Zeppelin Banner](assets/zepbanner.png)
-# Zeppelin
+# Zeppelin (Pukima's Fork)
-Zeppelin is a moderation bot for Discord, designed with large servers and reliability in mind.
+Zeppelin is a moderation app for Discord, designed with large servers and reliability in mind.

+Please note that some branding of this fork has been adjusted to fit Pukima's App called "Moderation", also referenced as "the app".

 **Main features include:**
 - Extensive automoderator features (automod)